 Mr. Filipp has been an author of many books and articles on employment law and is a frequent lecturer on current employment law issues.
 He has been the co-author of theEmployment Law Answer Book, a comprehensive treatise on employment law, for over 17 years.
 Mr. Filipp also taught the “Employment Law Series” at Schoolcraft College Continuing Education Services and conducts in-house training for employers on various employment law topics geared toward reducing risk and exposure to employment litigation.

 Mr. Filipp was selected by a vote of his peers to be included in DBusiness magazine’s list of 2017 Top Lawyers.
 Mr. Filipp maintains an “AV Preeminent” peer review rating with Martindale-Hubbell Law Directory, the highest peer review rating for attorneys.
+He has been selected by his peers for inclusion in The Best Lawyers in America© 2018 in the field of Litigation – Labor and Employment (Copyright 2017 by Woodward/White, Inc., of SC).
 He was also selected for inclusion in the 2006 and 2007 issues of Michigan Super Lawyers, and was also listed in the Corporate Counsel Edition, Super Lawyers 2008.
 In addition, he was selected as a “2013 Top Rated Lawyer in Labor & Employment” by American Lawyer Media and Martindale-Hubbell.

 J.D., University of Detroit School of Law, 1981;